 During the Lent term, students will begin to focus on the five elements that make up the A level:

-- Prose Literature (study of prose set texts, likely to include either Cicero Pro Milone or Tacitus Annals 1)
+• Prose Literature (study of prose set texts, which from September 2018 will include either Cicero Philippic II or Tacitus Histories I)

-- Verse Literature (study of verse set texts, likely to include Virgil Aeneid Books 8 and 10)
+• Verse Literature (study of verse set texts, which from September 2018 will include either Virgil Aeneid XI or Horace Satires)